lplclaremont/ox-abandoned-bikes/README.md

 ### Overview
 This is a program which I have designed to help me keep track of any abandoned bicycles left around oxford.
 I have used Python for the backend to practise using Flask for Python and database connections with PostgreSQL.
-The database consists of two tables, one for locations (bike racks or fence posts) and one for bikes.
+The database consists of two tables, one for locations (bike racks / fence posts) and one for bikes.
 Each bike is associated with one and only one location.

 ### Technology used
 - Python
 - Flask
 - PostgreSQL
 - Pytest
+- Psycopg

 ### Running the program
 Clone this repo and start the server by doing the following: